 But more than that, this Psalm is a battle cry.
 It is a song of warfare.
 It is a song of faith where David “calls the things that are not, as though they were.”
 (Romans 4:17)

 To understand the full import of the Psalm, we have to look at David’s back story.

 He grew up in Bethlehem during the reign of King Saul, the first king of Israel.
-He was the youngest of eight brothers, and while they were off taking care of other responsibilities for the family, he had the lowly job of shepherd of his father’s flocks (the same job Rachel was performing when Abraham’s servant happened across her.
+He was the youngest of eight brothers, and while they were off taking care of other responsibilities for the family, he had the lowly job of shepherd of his father’s flocks (the same job Rebekah was performing when Abraham’s servant happened across her.
 Genesis 24 )

 Saul had been skating back and forth across the line of God’s commands (1 Samuel 13:7-14,) and finally he went too far.
 He was to completely destroy the Amalekites, but instead, he kept the plunder for himself (1 Samuel 15).
 Because of that willful action, the kingship of Israel was removed from his family.

 God sent Samuel the town of Bethlehem and invited Jesse, David’s father, to come as Samuel made a sacrifice.
 As each son came out before he, Samuel thought, “He must be the one,” but each time God said no. Like the Prince searching for Cinderella, Samuel asked, “Is there anyone else?” and so David was sent for.
 He didn’t even rank high enough in his family’s mind that they didn’t include him until asked. ( Samuel 16:1-13 )

 When David came before Samuel, God told him, “He is the one”